felis/USB_Host_Shield_2.0/README.md

 Also check out this excellent Wiki by Frank Zhao about the PS4 controller: <http://eleccelerator.com/wiki/index.php?title=DualShock_4> and this Linux driver: <https://github.com/chrippa/ds4drv>.

+Several guides on how to use the PS4 library has been written by Dr. James E. Barger and are available at the following link: <https://sites.google.com/view/vbatc-engineeringtechnology2/control-system-tutorials/ps4-tutorials>.

 ### PS3 Library

 These libraries consist of the [PS3BT](PS3BT.cpp) and [PS3USB](PS3USB.cpp).
 These libraries allows you to use a Dualshock 3, Navigation or a Motion controller with the USB Host Shield both via Bluetooth and USB.